nori-dot-eco/carbon-removal-whitepapers/cdr-blended-tonne.md

 [Robert Höglund](https://www.linkedin.com/in/roberthoglund/), Marginal Carbon / Milkywire<br>
 [Wil Burns](https://www.linkedin.com/in/drburns/), American University<br>
 [Zeke Hausfather](https://www.linkedin.com/in/zeke-hausfather-7327699/), Stripe<br>

+## Feedback

+Embodying [Nori](<http://www.nori.com>)'s commitment to transparency, we've chosen an open-source approach for feedback.
+We invite you to contribute your thoughts, questions, relevant insights, and suggestions to refine the product concept further.
+Instructions on how to do so can be found [here](<https://github.com/nori-dot-eco/carbon-removal-whitepapers/issues>).

 [^1]: Biochar producers may disagree with this, but for the purpose of this paper we are going to consider biochar to be somewhere in-between the duration of the slow and fast carbon cycles.
 [^2]: See split between tonnes sold vs. tonnes delivered on https://www.cdr.fyi/